urodriguez/uci/README.md

 * integrate infrastructure in one web site -> DONE
 * implement business validator for Create -> DONE
 * implement require attribute in order to validate require fields on domain -> DONE

-* implement business validator for Update
+* implement business validator for Update -> DONE

+* implement factory for predicateGroup

 * implement Utils to automate class name and class method in log {